mehdi-fathi/eloquent-filter/README.md

 }
 ```

-- After that make a class `WhereLikeRelation` for generate query
+- Step 2: After that make a class `WhereLikeRelation` for generate query :

 ```php
 use eloquentFilter\QueryFilter\Queries\BaseClause;